 - Introducing your company and the services you provide

-- Presenting your salon in an attractive way
+- Presenting your salon in an attractive way to your target market

 - Customers can instantly find your opening hours, location, contact info, and pricing